BingZou/ds1001_proj/results/README.md

 ## bus_review_extracts.p:
 This contains all of the extracted word vector and review counts / avg stars of each business in our universe
+- vec_all = avg vector of all words in all of the reviews of each person
+- vec_j = avg vector of all the adjectives
+- vec_n = avg vector of all the nouns
+- vec_v = avg vector of all the verbs

 The file is on **Google Drive**

 ## user_review_extracts.p:
 This contains all of the extracted word vector and review counts / avg stars of each user in our universe
+- vec_all = avg vector of all words in all of the reviews of each person
+- vec_j = avg vector of all the adjectives
+- vec_n = avg vector of all the nouns
+- vec_v = avg vector of all the verbs

 The file is on **Google Drive**